– Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable. Hashtags only work with letters & numbers – no spaces between words. Hashtags are not case sensitive. Use them consistently in your posts to help classify them with major

 PDF (Portable Document Format) – a file format used to present documents in a manner independent of application software, hardware, and operating systems.
 Each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, graphics, and other information needed to display it.
 (Wikipedia)

 Pin – A saved picture or video on Pinterest.
+Pinning pictures and videos from your website helps with SEO as it takes the link with it.

 Pin to the Top – On Facebook business pages, Twitter and LinkedIn company pages, you can stick a post to the top of your page for extra exposure.
 It stays there until you take it down or replace it.
 All subsequent posts fall under it.